 The emphasis of our executive compensation package is weighted more on variable pay through annual variable pay and long-term incentive awards.
-This is consistent with our compensation philosophy of emphasizing a strong link between pay, employee performance and business goals to foster a clear line of sight and strong commitment to our short-term and longterm success and also aligns our programs with general market practices.
+This is consistent with our compensation philosophy of emphasizing a strong link between pay, employee performance and business goals to foster a clear line of sight and strong commitment to our short-term and long-term success and also aligns our programs with general market practices.
 The goal is to provide our executives with an overall compensation package that is competitive in comparable industries, companies and markets.
 We target the market median compensation for base pay, target total cash and target total direct compensation, and the 75th percentile for total direct compensation when we achieve above-market performance.

-For fiscal 2021, base pay was slightly below the market median, total cash compensation was above the market median and total direct compensation was slightly above the market median.
-The total cash compensation was above the market median because actual earned annual variable pay awards were above target performance.
-The slightly above market median total direct compensation occurred because long-term incentive awards for the fiscal 2019-2021 performance period were achieved at the maximum level of performance.
+For fiscal 2022, base pay was slightly below the market median and total cash compensation and total direct compensation were above the market median.
+The total cash compensation was above the market median because actual earned annual variable pay awards were achieved at the maximum level of performance.
+The above market median total direct compensation occurred because long-term incentive awards for the fiscal 2020-2022 performance period were achieved at the superior level of performance.